-When positions for lecturers or instructors become available, the Director, after consulting with the FMPC, constitutes an ad hoc Hiring Committee of three to six members.
-At least half of the committee members will be elected from the faculty using the procedure of Section I.C.1 with all faculty eligible to vote.
-The remaining members are appointed by the Director.
-At least one member of the committee should take the available diversity training, and all members are expected to assure equal opportunity through affirmative action in the search process.
+When positions for lecturers or instructors become available, the Director, after consulting with the PBC, appoints an ad hoc Hiring Committee of three to six members.
+At least half of the committee's members will be drawn from the PBC together with the two lecturers elected under provision IV.A.1.c.
+At least one member of each committee should take the available diversity training, and all members are expected to assure equal opportunity through affirmative action in the search process.
 Completed applications shall be available for perusal by faculty at or above the rank of the advertised positions at all times after the application deadline.
-The Hiring Committee develops a short list of acceptable candidates list of finalists, and submits the list to the Director.
-The short list application files of finalists are is made available to the track faculty and to lecturers at or above the rank of the available positions for comment.
-After consulting with the Hiring Committee, the FMPC, and with interested faculty, the Director decides which of the candidates finalists shall be offered positions.
+The Hiring Committee develops a short list of acceptable candidates, and submits the list to the Director.
+The short list is made available to the track faculty and to lecturers at or above the rank of the available positions for comment.
+After consulting with the Hiring Committee, the PBC, and with interested faculty, the Director decides which of the candidates shall be offered positions.